Chicago, The #13 Artist of the Rock Era, Part Four

 Chicago received a Lifetime Achievement Award at the Grammys in 2020.

 The supergroup has collected 50 hits over their career, with 23 of those reaching the Top 10 and 3 #1's.
 Among adults, Chicago charted 44 career hits with 24 Top 10's and 7 #1 smashes.
-They have won three Grammy Awards, including the Lifetime Achievement Award, plus being inducted into the Grammy Hall of Fame Award, two American Music Award, a Billboard Music Award and a People's Choice Award.
+They have won three Grammy Awards, including the Lifetime Achievement Award, plus being inducted into the Grammy Hall of Fame Award, two American Music Awards, a Billboard Music Award and a People's Choice Award.
 They have sold over 122 million albums.

 No comments: